shruti222patel/rsvper-api/README.md

     - `brew install ngrok`
     - `ngrok http 3000`
     - update the dialogflow webhook url with the newly generated ngrok forwarding url
+- to change the function name: update the folder name, the names in serverless.yml (3 places), and Makefile (2 places)

 ## Architecture
 ### App Diagram